 In addition to triggering automated task triggers, claim assignment can be based on complexity tied to benchmarking severity workflow balancing, or other criteria such as geography and line of business.
 This way claims automatically get routed to the resources best suited to handle them.
 Senior resources remain focused on the more complex claims, while the workload is evenly spread across other claims.

 Set the rules for payment approvals based on your organization’s established procedures, client requirements, or the experience level of adjusters.
 Whenever thresholds are reached, the automated approval process ensures that oversight is applied and controls are enforced.

-Origami Compliance automates FROI/SROI reporting with direct access to 5,000 state and federal forms.
+Origami streamlines FROI/SROI reporting with direct access to 5,000+ state and federal forms.
 This allows your adjusters to eliminate the wasted time searching for forms while ensuring that the correct version of each form is submitted in a timely manner.